The latest multi-million pound Premier League football TV rights deal is due to be decided early next week.

-The league is seeking an increase on the current £5.14bn television deal which entails 168 live matches a season, with Sky currently holding five packages of games and BT two.
+The league is seeking an increase on the current £5.14bn domestic television deal which runs until 2019.

-The live rights consist of five packages of 32 matches and two packages of 20 matches per season, with no single buyer allowed to acquire more than 148 matches each season.
+The live rights deal is broken down into five packages of 32 matches and two packages of 20 matches per season, with no single buyer allowed to acquire more than 148 matches each season.

-As well as these changes, the current Sky-BT duopoly could be shaken up by new digital entrants, with WPP advertising executive Sir Martin Sorrell and Manchester United boss Ed Woodward among those predicting an entry into the bidding war by a tech giant such as Amazon, Facebook, Twitter or Netflix.
+As well as these changes, there have been suggestions that the current Sky-BT duopoly could be shaken up by new digital entrants, with WPP advertising executive Sir Martin Sorrell and Manchester United executive vice-chairman Ed Woodward among those predicting an entry into the bidding war by a tech giants such as Amazon, Facebook, Twitter or Netflix.

 "It is the most fascinating tender process ever," says one TV industry insider with extensive experience of the sports rights bidding process.